cardstack/cardstack-token/CONTRACT-OPS.md

 * Paper & Pen
 * Opaque envelopes
 * At least 10 _(?)_ safety deposit boxes from mulitple banks throughout the city.
 1 should box that is large enough to hold the MacBook Pro.
 Boxes used for cold wallets and cold wallet passwords need to be available 24/7 365 days a year in relative proximity to the base of our operations so that they are readily available in the event of emergency contract operation procedures (aka token freeze).
+* Cardstack Foundation Ethereum address has been established

 ### T-minus 3 days
 #### Cold Wallet Setup